dvyu/devops_course_nginx/README.md

 # Nginx stream module
-this repository used at https://github.com/dvyu/devops_course
+this repository used at https://github.com/dvyu/devops_course/tree/master/nginx add new posts to default.stream